hjlarry/dify-plugin-knowledge/README.md

 ![2](./_assets/2.png)

-The dataset ID is from here:
+The Dataset ID is from here:
 ![3](./_assets/3.png)